LozhkinIurii/Tip-of-the-Day/README.md

 The tips folow each other one by one.
 When tip #10 is shown, then it starts all over again from the tip #1.

-When an user types _disable_ when asked to continue or to disable functionality, _tip of the day_ functionality will be disabled and won't be displayed anymore.
-It can be restored by just uncommenting the script path in the _~/.bashrc_ file.
+When an user types _disable_ when asked to continue or to disable functionality, _tip of the day_ will be disabled for all or for certain user, depending on chosen option.
+The functionality for all can be restored by just uncommenting the script path in the _~/.bashrc_ file.

 ## Example of how script works: